ovh/docs/pages/platform/serving-engine/22_HOWTO_deploy_models/guide.en-gb.md

 ### Step 4 - Choose your auto-scaling options

 A model is composed of one or several running instance(s).
-These instances are automaticaly scaled by the **serving engine** depending on the input load of your model.
+These instances are automaticaly scaled by the **ML Serving** depending on the input load of your model.
 That step allows you to configure the minimum and maximum number of instances that you want to run.

 ![image](images/04_select_auto_scale.png){.align-center}